konflux-ci/architecture/ADR/00xx-component-references.md

 * The bundle Component declares that it embeds references to all other operand image Components, by way of the new `ComponentEmbedding` CR.
 * [integration-service] will always skip testing for all components except for the bundle image Component, because the bundle image Component declares that it embeds references to all other Components.
-* [build-service] will propagate digest references as a PR to the bundle image
+* [build-service] will propagate digest references as a PR to the bundle image, in the same PR Group as the originating PR.
+The PR will be marked as "Draft" to indicate they should not be merged.
-* [integration-service] will post followup checks on the bundle PR saying “don’t merge this” until all operand PRs are merged.
+* When the operand image PR is merged, [build-service] will update the PRs it originally filed to take them out of "Draft" to indicate that they are safe to merge now as long as there are no other unmerged triggering PRs in the same group.

 Think about branches:

 * User team updates their operand images with branch feature-1234 (or whatever).
 * [build-service] uses that same branch in its PR to the bundle repo.
+* [build-service] uses that branch name as a prefix in the branch names that it chooses (feature-1234/<suffix>) to send to the bundle repo.
-* If user submits three operand image PRs and uses the same branch name for all – then the digests all pile up on the same bundle branch, the same bundle PR.
+* If user submits three operand image PRs and uses the same branch name for all (feature-1234) – then the digests all pile up on the same bundle branch (feature-1234/<suffix>), the same bundle PR.
 * If the user submits three operand image PRs and uses different branch names for all – then the digests are split among three different bundle branches, three different bundle PRs.

 ---